Childhood Studies BA

 BA Child and Family Studies

 If you already work with children and young people and are looking to enhance your practice and develop your academic skills, you may be interested in our BA Child and Family Studies course.
-This four-year part-time course is designed for those who work in a paid or voluntary capacity with children, young people and families who are keen to develop their professional practice through futher study.
+This four-year part-time course is designed for those who work in a paid or voluntary capacity with children, young people and families who are keen to develop their professional practice through further study.

 Course structure